CodeYourFuture/syllabus/docs/contributing/minutes.md

 - Working in teams of 4 or 5
 - Engaging with PD people
 - Portfolio time will try to stimulate a work environment - delivering products
-- At 10am on Saturdays have a standup
+- At 10am on Saturdays have a stand up
 - Let trainees decide what they want to build
 - This is about keeping people engaged with team work when the course has ended
 - Establishing the rules of the team from the beginning